43 Geography Trivia Questions [With Answers]

 Answer: Russia, at roughly 17.1 million km² (6.6 million mi²).

 The catch: Everyone knows the answer.
-Almost nobody grasps the scale.
-Russia is larger than Pluto’s entire surface area.
-It’s nearly twice the size of second-place Canada and spans 11 time zones from Kaliningrad to Kamchatka.
+Almost nobody grasps the scale: Russia is nearly twice the size of second-place Canada and spans 11 time zones from Kaliningrad to Kamchatka.

 2. What is the smallest country in the world?
 (Easy)